civicrm/civicrm-buildkit/src/jobs/README.md

 * From https://test.civicrm.org/job/CiviCRM-Foo-Bar/configure, copy the existing shell script
 * Create a file `src/jobs/CiviCRM-Foo-Bar.job`.
 Paste the script.
 * At the top, add docblocks and assertions for any special environment variables.
-Common ones might be `CIVIVER`, `ghprbTargetBranch, or `ghprbPullId`.
+Common ones might be `CIVIVER`, `ghprbTargetBranch`, or `ghprbPullId`.
 * Decide where/how to start the bknix environment.
 Add one of these near the top:
     * `use_bknix` (*load requested bknix profile*)
     * `use_bknix_tmp` (*as above; additionally, if required, it will transactionally start services in the background*)